kalmhq/docs/docs/install.md

 ## Step 2: Install Kalm

 :::caution
-Before proceeding, please make sure that the current context of your kubectl is the correct cluster.
+Before proceeding, please make sure that the current context of your kubectl is set to the correct cluster.
 :::

 Kalm can be installed as a [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) directly onto your cluster via: